 Capturing the Design Spirit of Gen X

-The exhibition An Accelerated Culture at Friedman Benda explores the shared ideas and narratives of Gen X designers, including Konstantin Grcic, Michael Anastassiades, Julia Lohmann, and more.
+The exhibition An Accelerated Culture at Friedman Benda explores the shared ideas and narratives of Gen X designers, from Konstantin Grcic to Michael Anastassiades, Julia Lohmann, and more.

 In his 1991 novel, Generation X: Tales from an Accelerated Culture, Douglas Coupland coined the phrase architectural indigestion, “the almost obsessive need to live in a ‘cool’ architectural environment.”
 It’s a kind of aesthetic gout, caused by consuming too much “simplistic pine furniture [and] matte black high-tech items” too quickly.
 Maybe the generation in question (those born from around 1965 to 1980) wasn’t a group of slackers as so often slandered.
 Maybe it was just trying to digest things.